Generic Name: apixaban (a PIX a ban)

 Apixaban is used in people with atrial fibrillation (a heart rhythm disorder) to lower the risk of stroke caused by a blood clot.

 Apixaban is also used after hip or knee replacement surgery to prevent a type of blood clot called deep vein thrombosis (DVT), which can lead to blood clots in the lungs (pulmonary embolism).

 Apixaban may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about apixaban?

-Do not stop taking apixaban without first talking to your doctor.
+Do not stop taking apixaban unless your doctor tells you to.
 Stopping suddenly can increase your risk of blood clot or stroke.
 Your doctor may prescribe another medicine to prevent blood clots.

 What should I discuss with my healthcare provider before taking apixaban?

 You should not take apixaban if you are allergic to it, if you have an artificial heart valve, or if you have any active bleeding from a surgery, injury, or other cause.

 Apixaban may cause you to bleed more easily, especially if you have a bleeding disorder that is inherited or caused by disease.

 To make sure apixaban is safe for you, tell your doctor if you have: